This is our mega guide on charcoal toothpaste.

 If you are a heavy drinker of tea, coffee or red wine then you will likely see the benefits of this more than those who do not consume large amounts of these liquids.

-No more expensive and painful whitening strips, no more exposing my teeth to UV light, more money in my pocket to spend on other things.
+Yes, using charcoal to whiten the teeth works!
+Yipeee, the secret solution we have all been waiting for has been found — no more expensive and painful whitening strips, no more exposing my teeth to UV light, more money in my pocket to spend on other things.